Generating best-in-class immune responses to fight cancers and infectious diseases

 Inovio’s platform is applicable to cancers and infectious diseases.
 To date we have developed vaccine product candidates for cervical dysplasia/cancer, prostate cancer, hepatitis C virus, HIV, influenza, malaria and tropical diseases.
 Our lead program targeting cervical dysplasia is in a Phase II clinical study.

 Our SynCon® vaccine and electroporation delivery technologies are supported by a dominant intellectual property and patent estate that enables us to play a pioneering role in transforming vaccine design, manufacturing, and delivery for the 21st century.

-Outside of our focus on developing revolutionary preventive and therapeutic vaccines for humans, Inovio has other technologies available for partnering.
-These include animal applications of our synthetic vaccines and proprietary growth hormone-releasing hormone (GHRH) technologies; gene expression regulating technologies; and a novel small molecule anti-inflammatory drug.
+Outside of the focus on developing revolutionary preventive and therapeutic vaccines for humans, Inovio has other related technologies available for partnering.
+These include gene expression regulating technologies; an inducible Treg technology; a DNA-based monoclonal antibody technology; and a novel small molecule anti-inflammatory drug.

 Page 'Breadcrumb' Navigation